Dmitry-Simon/RedGreen/README.md

 # 🍉 Redy: Watermelon Ripeness Classification

 Classify watermelon ripeness from tap audio using deep learning (ECAPA-TDNN) and Mel spectrograms.
+This is the backend part of "Project Phase B" of the final project.

 ---